lynnhubbz/Astrocosmos/README.md

 ---

-# How It Can Be Interacted
+# How You Can Interact With It

 ## Contributing